College Advice Team

 - What courses can I study together?

 We offer a wide range of courses from Entry Level to Level 3, including A Levels and vocational and technical qualifications.
-Students who choose to study an A Level programme will ordinarily study 3 different subjects.
+Students who choose to study an A Level programme will ordinarily study 3 different subjects, with their programme of study being made up of either 3 A Levels, or 2 A Levels and a BTEC certificate.
 Level 3 BTEC Certificates are each equivalent to one A Level choice, so can be studied as part of an A Level programme.
-We are extremely flexible about the A Levels and BTEC Certificates you can combine together, meaning you have the freedom to put together a programme of qualifications which really suits your strengths, interests and aspirations for the future.
+We are flexible about the A Levels and BTEC Certificates you can combine together, meaning you have the freedom to put together a programme of qualifications which really suits your strengths, interests and aspirations for the future.
 All of our other vocational and professional qualifications, including BTECs, UAL Diplomas and other vocational courses, are full-time study options which cannot be combined with other courses.

 - How do I apply?